Free Triple-Net (NNN) Commercial Lease Agreement | PDF | Word

 Triple-Net (NNN) Commercial Lease Agreement

-The Triple-Net (NNN) Commercial Lease Agreement is the most commonly used rental contract by businesses looking to occupy an isolated building or retail space.
-In a full-service gross lease, everything is included within the monthly rent payments that the tenant is obligated to pay.
+A Triple-Net (NNN) Commercial Lease Agreement is the most commonly used rental contract by businesses looking to occupy an isolated building or retail space.
+In a full-service gross lease, everything is included in the monthly rent payments that the tenant is obligated to pay.
 In a triple-net lease, the tenant is responsible for paying an array of different expenses on top of the base rent.
-This would include the property’s taxes, insurance, and common area maintenance (CAM).

-If this format interests the individuals partaking in the exchange, they should fill out the form with the required information and be as specific as possible concerning the various elements.
 After both parties have reviewed the document to make sure that the data is true and accurate, it should be signed by each participant while in the presence of a notary public.
 This way, the notarial agent can attest to the parties finalizing the document, and they can then verify the form by providing their seal, signature, and expiration date of their commission.

 What is a Triple-Net (NNN) Lease?